Cray-HPE/docs-csm/operations/boot_orchestration/View_the_Status_of_a_BOS_Session.md

 ]
 ```

-It is recommended to describe the session using the session ID above to verify the desired selection was selected:
+(`ncn-mw#`) It is recommended to describe the session using the session ID above to verify the desired selection was selected:

 ```bash
 cray bos v1 session describe SESSION_ID